-Activities during the year ended December 31, 2023, and the nine months of 2024, include:
+Activities during the year ended December 31, 2023, and the year ended December 31, 2024, include:

 - Entered into interest settlement agreements (the "Interest Settlement Transactions") with certain holders of the Debentures (the "Debenture Holders") to settle the payment of accrued interest by way of issuance of common shares of the Company to the Debenture Holders.
-Pursuant to these Interest Settlement Transactions, the Company issued an aggregate of 5,217,186 common shares ("Shares") to settle \$830,037 of accrued interest owing to Debenture Holders as follows: - o 1,575,758 Shares at a deemed price of \$0.165 per Share. - o 294,298 Shares at a deemed price of \$0.19 per Share. - o 2,209,086 Shares at a deemed price of \$0.14 per Share; and - o 1,138,044 Shares at a deemed price of \$0.18 per Share. - On February 12, 2024, the Company announced that its Chilean subsidiary, Minera BMR SpA ("Minera") entered into a marketing agreement, master purchase and sale agreement, a copper concentrate pre-payment and advance payment terms arrangement (the "Agreements") with Javelin Global Commodities ("Javelin").
-Pursuant to the Agreements, Javelin will market the copper concentrate, gold, silver, and other metals, produced at the Punitaqui plant, provided a USD\$5,000,000 copper concentrate pre-payment and will offer advance payment terms in respect of shipments of Product delivered, from time to time, in an amount of up to USD\$20,000,000. - On February 16, 2024, the Company announced that it had closed the third tranche of the private placement of unsecured convertible debentures ("New Debentures"), for gross proceeds of USD\$1,000,000. - On March 11, 2024, the Company announced that ESI entered into a \$8,000,000 credit agreement (the "Credit Agreement") with Fiera Enhanced Private Debt Fund.
-ESI drew the first advance of \$5,000,000 under the Credit Agreement.
-The net proceeds from the first advance were applied towards the preoperational activities of the Punitaqui. - On March 11, 2024, the Company announced that it had closed a private placement of New Debentures, for gross proceeds of USD\$400,000. - On June 10, 2024, the Company announced it had closed the second and final drawdown of \$3,000,000 under the Credit Agreement with Fiera Enhanced Private Debt Fund.
+Pursuant to these Interest Settlement Transactions, the Company issued an aggregate of 5,217,186 common shares ("Shares") to settle \$0.8MM of accrued interest owing to Debenture Holders as follows: - o 1,575,758 Shares at a deemed price of \$0.165 per Share. - o 294,298 Shares at a deemed price of \$0.19 per Share. - o 2,209,086 Shares at a deemed price of \$0.14 per Share; and - o 1,138,044 Shares at a deemed price of \$0.18 per Share. - On February 12, 2024, the Company announced that its Chilean subsidiary, Minera BMR SpA ("Minera") entered into a marketing agreement, master purchase and sale agreement, a copper concentrate pre-payment and advance payment terms arrangement (the "Agreements") with Javelin Global Commodities ("Javelin").
+Pursuant to the Agreements, Javelin will market the copper concentrate, gold, silver, and other metals, produced at the Punitaqui plant, provided a USD\$5MM copper concentrate pre-payment and will offer advance payment terms in respect of shipments of Product delivered, from time to time, in an amount of up to USD\$20MM. - On February 16, 2024, the Company announced that it had closed the third tranche of the private placement of unsecured convertible debentures ("New Debentures"), for gross proceeds of USD\$1MM. - On March 11, 2024, the Company announced that ESI entered into a \$8MM credit agreement (the "Credit Agreement") with Fiera Enhanced Private Debt Fund.
+ESI drew the first advance of \$5MM under the Credit Agreement.
+The net proceeds from the first advance were applied towards the preoperational activities of the Punitaqui. - On March 11, 2024, the Company announced that it had closed a private placement of New Debentures, for gross proceeds of USD\$400,000. - On June 10, 2024, the Company announced it had closed the second and final drawdown of \$3MM under the Credit Agreement with Fiera Enhanced Private Debt Fund.
 The Company has utilized partial proceeds from the final drawdown to extinguish an existing indebtedness.
-The balance of the proceeds was applied towards the pre-operational activities of Punitaqui. - On June 26, 2024, the Company entered a short-term debt financing arrangement with Weston Energy II LLC for proceeds of USD \$750,000.
-In connection with this debt financing agreement, the Company issued a promissory note to Weston Energy II LLC, which matures on September 24, 2024, and bears interest at a rate of eight percent (8%) per annum, with interest payable at the maturity of the promissory note.
-On September 18, 2024, the maturity date was extended to December 5, 2024 - On September 25, 2024, the Company received a short-term loan USD\$567,000 from director Lazaros Nikeas (the "Nikeas Loan").
-The loan was repaid as part of the financing announced October 15th and outlined in the subsequent events section.
+The balance of the proceeds was applied towards the pre-operational activities of Punitaqui. - On June 26, 2024, the Company entered a short-term debt financing arrangement with Weston Energy II LLC ("Weston II" a related party) for proceeds of USD\$750,000.
+In connection with this debt financing agreement, the Company issued a promissory note to Weston II, which was to mature on September 24, 2024, and bears interest at a rate of eight percent (8%) per annum, with interest payable at the maturity of the promissory note.
+On September 18, 2024, the maturity date was extended to October 31, 2025.